Assyrian-Remote-OpenSource-Society/Assyrian-Wordlists/README.md

 **Requirements**

-It is required to notate and include each row up to the 8th one.
-Where there is no definition available, add the following to the 8th row, indicating acknowledgement of the absence of data:
+It is required to notate and include each row up to the 10th one.
+Where there is no data available, indicate it so with ..., like the following – showing acknowledgement of the absence of data:

 ? ... <BR>

-It is not required to add a 9th row where there is no example.
-After row 8, the word entry is complete.
+It is not required to add an 11th row where there is no example.
+After row 10, the word entry is complete.
 The absence of example(s) for the word is assumed where it is not noted.
 Such as below:

 and <BR>
 u <BR>